Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Indiana

 Citation: DCS CW Man., Ch.
 4, § 42

-Extended family members are often the most resourceful and effective support for the family, and their interventions are often the least disruptive for the child involved.
-Family support services may consist of child care; transportation; home management assistance and teaching of skills; and financial assistance for housing, food, or clothing on a short-term basis.
+Family, friends, and community members are often the most resourceful and effective support for the family, and their interventions are often the least disruptive for the child involved.
+Family support services may consist of childcare, transportation, home management assistance, teaching of skills, and financial assistance for housing, food, or clothing on a short-term basis.

 Monitoring Plans of Safe Care